Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: The Setup and Preliminaries

 \subsection{Two Fundamental Lemmas}

-Let us present two fundamental results that will be useful in Sections~\ref{sec:v.gibbs} and \ref{sec.pia.convergence} below.
+Let us present two lemmas that will be useful in Sections~\ref{sec:v.gibbs} and \ref{sec.pia.convergence} below.
 First, we observe that $V^\pi$ has a {\it uniform} upper bound (independent of $\pi\in\mathcal A$), as long as the reward function $r$ is bounded.

 \begin{Lemma} For any $\pi\in\Ac$, $V^\pi(x) \leq \frac1\rho \big(\|r\|_{\Cc^0(\R^d)}+\lambda|\ln(\Leb (U))|\big)$ for all $x\in\R^d$. \end{Lemma}

 \begin{proof} Consider the uniform density $\nu\in\Pc(U)$ given by $\nu(u):=1/\Leb(U)$ for all $u\in U$.
 For any $f\in \Pc(U)$, we compute the Kullback--Leibler divergence